Multiple behaviors

 2 verification failures

-The verification failure message points to the postcondition on line 4, which narrows our debugging to the relationship between that behavior and the code.
-A little inspection shows a typo at the end of the precondition on line 3.
+The verification failure message points to the first behavior’s postcondition, on line 4, which narrows our debugging to the relationship between that behavior and the code.
+A little inspection shows a typo at the end of the first behavior’s precondition, on line 3.

 Separating normal from exceptional behaviors